rde-master/ioBroker.checkmk/README.md

 **Tests:** ![Test and Release](https://github.com/Author/ioBroker.template/workflows/Test%20and%20Release/badge.svg)

-## template adapter for ioBroker
+## checkmk for ioBroker

-checkmk Adapter
+Creates an checkmk agent to see the States of adaptes and selectet states in checkmk.

 ## Developer manual
 This Adapter is not ready!